cobbler/cobbler/docs/installation-guide.rst

 ========

 We leave packaging to downstream; this means you have to check the repositories provided by your distribution vendor.
+However we provide docker files for

+- CentOS 7
+- CentOS 8
+- Debian 10 Buster

+which will give you packages which will work better then building from source yourself.

 Packages from source
 ====================